altexdim/sourcemod-plugin-gungame/README.txt

         need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

-    * Miltilevel with knife does not work if knifepro enabled.

-    * Bug report:
-        /* Knife only during warmup otherwise allow them to use the default weapon*/ "WarmupKnifeOnly" "0"

-        When I have it and "WarmupNades" "1" I still don't get default weapon (only knife and nade).
-With "WarmupNades" "0" it works as expected but I can't get nade with default warmup weapon.

-        With working "WarmupKnifeOnly" "0" I'm getting info in chat during warmup " [GunGame] You are on level 1 :: glock".
-I think that player level info shouldn't appear when I have "ResetLevelAfterWarmup" "1".

-        Plugin removes all weapons without parent on first warmup kill.
-After warmup it don't remove it, only death players weapons (if enabled in config).
-Please disable entities remove in warmup because it's unnecessary and removes extra weapons given by map's creator.

-        @EDIT: I think it's a good idea to remove weapons when you have "WarmupKnifeOnly" "0" but it should remove all weapons on round start, not after first kill because you can still get some gun and this supposes to be knife only then.

     ----====----==== Normal priority list ----====----====

     + Feature request: